basilosaur-us/php-texttoimage/README.md

 		'backgroundColor' => '#FFF'
 	);

 Members with defaults can be left out when you're setting up the class.
-With the exception of 'Image,' 'ImageWidth,' and 'imageMaxHeight' entries, members that are blank are required.
+Required fields are as marked.
+Still on my to do list is to make it so that headerFont and footerFont are not required when there is no headerString and/or footerString defined.
+But that's next, not now.

+###Here is how to instantiate the class:
+	$img = Image_create($arr); //where $arr is the array above;

+###To use the class, try:
+	$img->image_to_browser(); //to output directly to the browser as a PNG
+	$img->image_to_file( $pathToImage ); //to export the image to a file.